Herb Sturz: Independent Rikers (Lippman) Commission (2016)

 The Independent Rikers Commission (also referred to as the Lippman Commission) was formed in February 2016 by the New York City Council, with Melissa Mark-Viverito as speaker.
 The city council appointed Jonathan Lippman, the newly retired New York State Court of Appeals chief judge, as its chairman.
-Its mission was to comprehensively examine the city’s criminal justice system and find ways to close the notorious yet still active Rikers Island jail complex.
+Its mission was to comprehensively examine the city's criminal justice system and find ways to close the notorious yet still active Rikers Island jail complex.

 According to Lippman, Sturz laid the groundwork for the Commission in December 2015 and January 2016 by taking Lippman to speak with NYC mayor Bill de Blasio and many others inside and outside of city government.
 In February, Lippman was called by Mark-Viverito, who asked him to head the commission.
 From there, Lippman spoke with Sturz on a daily basis on who should be members and how to fund the Commission.

 Sturz served as one of the initial 27 commission members.
 He served with people he knew well, including Nicholas R. Turner (Vera), Darren Walker (Ford Foundation), and Kenneth Zimmerman (Open Society Foundations).
 The Commission's first report was released in 2017 and immediately gained support from Mayor Bill de Blasio.
 As of 2025, the Commission still honors Sturz as a past member.

-Personal Life and Death
+Personal life and death

-In 1954, Sturz met Elizabeth Lyttleton, a folklorist and aspiring writer and poet.
-Lyttleton was divorced from Alan Lomax and had a nine-year-old daughter, Anna Lomax.
+In 1954, Sturz met Elizabeth Lyttleton, a folklorist, writer, and poet.
+When they met, Lyttleton had a nine-year-old daughter, Anna Lomax, and was divorced from Alan Lomax.
 Sturz and Lyttleton married in 1958 and remained together for 52 years until her death in 2010.

 In 2012, Sturz married Margaret L. Shaw, Esq.
 She was a lawyer, civil litigator, and pioneer in alternative dispute resolution (ADR).
 Sturz and Shaw remained married until her death in 2017.

-Sturz moved to Tucson, AZ in 2021 for assisted living and to receive daily care from two nieces, Ratna Jennifer Sturz and Lisa Aimee Sturz.
+Sturz moved to Tucson, Arizona in 2021 for assisted living and to receive daily care from two nieces, Ratna Jennifer Sturz and Lisa Aimee Sturz.
 He died shortly after from congestive heart failure at the age of 90.